Shopify Image Optimization: A Complete Guide for Success

 This results in a smaller file size while still maintaining the visual quality of the image.

-But you may be wondering, why doesn’t Shopify automatically compress images for their stores?
+But you may be wondering why Shopify doesn’t automatically compress images for their stores.

 The answer is simple: it’s up to you to find the perfect balance between image quality and file size.